namtoki/English/stock/03_modifier/head.md

     - I made the decision not to join the program.
 The reason being I thought I wasn't ready yet and didn't have the competence enough to do it.
     - I decided to turn down the job offer.
 The reason being that, I didn’t want to relocate.
     - She moved back in with her parents.
 The reason being that, she wanted to take care of her parents.
+- 次の瞬間
+  - and the next thing I knew
+    - I felt dizzy, and the next thing I knew I was being carried by the ambulance.